-• Axiom III Given a point and any segment there is a circle with that point as center whose radius is the same length as the segment.
+• Axiom III Given a point and any segment there is a circle with that point as center whose radius is congruent to the segment.

 Hilbert's first three axioms assert that two points determine a line and there are three non-collinear points.
 They follow from Euclid's first three, (Axiom 5.1.1).